FraBomba6/F1_Project/README.md

 2. #### Performance progression in the last 20-ish years:
     When we normally think to technical development we expect a corresponding performance improvment.
 Is this always true?
 In the second section I give a response to this question
 3. #### Ranking:
     If you ask somebody "Who is the best pilot ever?" to a group of F1 fans you must be prepared to an heated discussion.
-Every fan has his personal parameters to judge a pilot
+Every fan has his personal parameters to judge a pilot and I decided to build a ranking system based on data (ELO is not suitable for this comparsions due to technical differences)

+## Language disclaimer
+Due to the necessity to present this project to the professor and colleagues, the presentation is in Italian